Skip to content ↓

 Equestrian Club

-This partnership allows Hill House pupils to access the incredible facilities and extensive experience of Grove House Equestrian Centre in Misterton, Nottinghamshire.
+Hill House School works in partnership with Grove House Equestrian Centre to create the Hill House School Equestrian Club, providing an exciting equestrian opportunity to pupils who can access the incredible facilities and extensive experience of Grove House Equestrian Centre in Misterton, Nottinghamshire.

 Equestrian activities are educational and character-building programmes that use a flexible framework of activity.
 This will develop vital life skills that are required by the young person to succeed in education, employment and adult life.
 These include communication, confidence, responsibility, relationships, teamwork, and personal achievement.
 With the horse at the core of the learning environment, young people develop a variety of life skills ranging from everyday communication through to teamwork and understanding responsibility.
 Horses respond to clear and effective communication and can teach us this without even knowing we are studying them.
 They bestow on us the gift of confidence and self-esteem, deepening our self-awareness and allowing us to find direction in life.